mayasharma2110/Name-the-element/README.md

 At the end of the quiz the site will show how many questions the user answered, the number correct and incorrect (with percentages).
 At this point the site will show the play again button to take the user to the home page, where they can reselect choices and play another quiz.

+If the user decides to have a timed quiz the timer will be shown above the progress bar.

 ### Skeleton